Share the Lore!

 The Ghūls were there for the live ones.

-The Ghoul and its Evolution in Western Culture
+The Creatures and their Evolution in Western Culture

 The fascination with monsters and supernatural entities has been present in most 一 if not all 一 cultures since time immemorial.